cadebrown/old.cade.site/_posts/2021-10-03-diy-fast-isprime.md

 as you can see, both implementations have similar performance (with naive being a little faster), until $2^{14}$, at which point the trend reverses. the trends become even more pronounced after $2^{32}$, where the Miller-Rabin implementation essentially hits the 'else' case, and plateaus.

-For large values, the Miller-Rabin implementation 30x-50x faster than the naive one!
-I know this implementation has helped many of my other projects efficiently implement prime checking
+for large values, the Miller-Rabin implementation 30x-50x faster than the naive one!
+I know this implementation has helped many of my other projects efficiently implement prime checking (check out [PGS](https://github.com/chemicaldevelopment/pgs))